STAGWELL (STGW) MARKETING CLOUD ACQUIRES CUSTOMER EXPERIENCE & INSIGHTS LEADER MARU GROUP TO SCALE GLOBAL PLATFORM

 "Maru's suite provides real-time access to insight and results, bringing into one ecosystem adaptive interpretation of behavioral, transactional, and attitudinal consumer data," said Ged Parton, CEO, Maru Group.
 "By joining SMC, we're scaling our services to some of the fastest-growing brands worldwide and translating our belief that understanding the intersection between behavior and emotion is critical to establishing the strongest possible consumer connection to drive better business results."

 Maru joins SMC as its second acquisition amid an accelerated focus on technology-based marketing innovation from parent company Stagwell.
-In July 2022, SMC acquired Apollo Program, a real-time, A.I.-powered SaaS platform for consumer, creative and media insights.
+In July 2022, SMC acquired Apollo Program.

 Stagwell is the challenger network built to transform marketing.
 We deliver scaled creative performance for the world's most ambitious brands, connecting culture-moving creativity with leading-edge technology to harmonize the art and science of marketing.
 Led by entrepreneurs, our 13,000+ specialists in 34+ countries are unified under a single purpose: to drive effectiveness and improve business results for their clients.
 Join us at www.stagwellglobal.com.